ericproffitt/TopicModelsVB.jl/README.md

 The file keywords are all strings indicating the path where the file is located.

 Even once the files are in the correct format and are read into a corpus, it's still often the case that the files are not sufficiently cleaned and formatted to be usable by the models.
-Thus it's **important** that the user always runs one of the following
+Thus it's **very important** that the user always runs one of the following
 ```julia
 fixcorp!(corp; kwargs...)
 ```